HTTPArchive/httparchive.org/README.md

 (Only available to maintainers)

-To push changes live to the production instance, use the deployment script.
-Changes will be available on https://httparchive.org.
+To push changes live to Firebase Hosting production instance:

 ```bash
 npm run deploy
 ```

-## Added new icons
+## Adding New Icons

-We use [Font Awesome](https://fontawesome.com/) icons but inline them directly in the code to save using the JavaScript library.
-To add, or change an icon, [find one on the Font Awesome website](https://fontawesome.com/icons) and copy the path from the SVG tab and reference it by name in the [reports.json](/config/reports.json) and add the SVG path in the [reports.html](/templates/reports.html) file as per the others.
-The width in the `reports.json` can be set based on display preferences.
+We use [Font Awesome](https://fontawesome.com/) icons but inline them directly in the SVG sprite to avoid using the JavaScript library.
+To add or change an icon, find one on the [Font Awesome website](https://fontawesome.com/icons), copy the path from the SVG tab, reference it by name in [`config/reports.json`](/config/reports.json), and add the SVG `<symbol>` path in [`src/pages/reports/index.astro`](/src/pages/reports/index.astro).

 ## Third-party software licenses